danmayer/danmayer.github.com/_posts/2019-10-28-safely-removing-image-assets-from-rails.md

 > When set to a truthy value, a result will be returned even if the requested asset is not found in the asset pipeline.
 When set to a falsey value it will raise an error when no asset is found in the pipeline.
 Defaults to true.

-So let's set it to false: `Rails.application.config.assets.unknown_asset_fallback`.
+So let's set it to false: `Rails.application.config.assets.unknown_asset_fallback = false`.
 Now if you have a deleted image referenced like below:

 ```ruby
 <%= image_tag("deleted_image.svg") %>